twotoasters/clusterkraf/README.md

+# DEPRECATED

+Don't use this.
+The Maps v3 SDK [handles markers](https://developers.google.com/maps/articles/toomanymarkers).
+That with a few other [cool utilities](http://googlegeodevelopers.blogspot.com/2014/02/marker-clustering-and-heatmaps-new.html) make this library obsolete!

 # Clusterkraf

 A clustering library for the Google Maps Android API v2.

 If you're using the [Polaris v2](https://github.com/cyrilmottier/Polaris2) library, check out our [pleiades](https://github.com/twotoasters/clusterkraf/tree/pleiades) branch.

 ## Features